Create a list of articles to read later. You will be able to access your list from any article in Discover.

 The Duchess of Cambridge visited the Museum to hear how staff are working to protect UK wildlife.

-Her Royal Highness paid a visit to the Museum's Angela Marmont Centre for UK Biodiversity (AMC), a scientific hub dedicated to studying the UK's wildlife.
+Her Royal Highness paid a visit to the Museum's Angela Marmont Centre for UK Nature (AMC), a scientific hub dedicated to studying the UK's wildlife.

 The Duchess of Cambridge met with the Museum's Director, Sir Michael Dixon, in addition to the head of the AMC Dr John Tweddle and the Head of Learning and Audiences Beth Stone.